1. Home

 Despite the setback, Lawrence's legacy lived on.
 He took 625 career wickets for Gloucestershire and later became the club’s first Black president in 2022.
 He was also appointed as an ECB honorary life vice-president and was awarded an MBE earlier this year for his services to cricket and advocacy on inclusion.

-Phil Tufnell, who played alongside Lawrence, remembered him on a BBC Test Match Special: “He was a fierce competitor… an intimidating sight but with a very soft, warm heart.”
+Phil Tufnell, who played alongside Lawrence, remembered him on a: “He was a fierce competitor… an intimidating sight but with a very soft, warm heart.”

 ECB chair Richard Thompson described him as “a true trailblazer of English cricket and a man of immense courage, character and compassion.”